SDClowen/RSBot/.github/CONTEXT.md

 | `.\Library`           | Generic behavior                       |
 | `.\Plugins`           | Rest of the miscellaneous behavior     |

+Desired executable is placed at `.\Build\RSBot.exe`

+UI is handled by the submodule `.\SDUI`.
+If you encounter any issues where it doesn't exist, run `git submodule update --init --recursive` to pull it.

 ## Instructions

 - Never edit `.csproj`, `.Designer.cs` and other auto-generated files without explicit confirmation from the user.